 1. WordPress.org (Powered by Bluehost)

-WordPress.org is the very best choice and the most popular among most bloggers.
+WordPress.org is the best choice to start a profitable blog and the most popular one among most bloggers.
 It has awesome customizations and flexibility.
-As a huge value, 35% of the web uses WordPress, from hobby blogs to the biggest websites worldwide.
+As a huge preference, 35% of the web uses WordPress, from hobby blogs to the biggest websites worldwide.

-WordPress.org is a self-hosted WordPress option, which means there is web software that you’ll need a hosting provider to begin.
+WordPress.org is a self-hosted WordPress option, which means there is web software that you’ll need a hosting provider (like Bluehost) to begin.

 Don’t worry!
 It’s not a huge work, but you have to follow the right learning curve!

 If you’re a non-techie person, Bluehost is the most extensive hosting provider to get started with WordPress.org.